Money and duty free for Senegal

 Foreign currencies: foreign visitors must declare if they are importing foreign currencies worth more than 1,000,000 CFA francs (or its equivalent) or exporting foreign currencies worth more than 500,000 CFA francs (or its equivalent).

 Money changers can be found throughout Senegal, with exchange rates generally more favourable at border points.
 However, keep your money safe and watch out for scams.

 The following may be imported into Senegal by travellers over 18 years of age without incurring customs duty:

-• 200 cigarettes or 50 cigars or 250g of tobacco.
+• 10 packets of cigarettes, 50 cigars or 250g of tobacco.

 • 1 bottle of perfume and 1 bottle of eau de toilette.